helior/ContainerRegistry/README.md

 ```
 Replacing `192.168.1.213` with the IP where your registry is running.

-If you're running k3s or k8s on a home server, make sure to let the container run-time to use insecure repositories (because this server runs unsecure.
+If you're running k3s or k8s on a home server and want to fetch images from this registry, make sure to let the container run-time to use insecure repositories (because this server runs insecure.
 I know, I know...)
 For k3s (using containerd), create the file `/etc/rancher/k3s/registries.yaml` and use this config:
 ```yaml
 mirrors: